Textrux/website/docs/architecture.md

 **In Textrux's Implementation**:

-- **Meta-Header Layout**: A single-cell cluster above a multi-cell cluster in the same starting column
+- **Meta-Header Layout**: A particular arrangement of constructs that allow one construct to act as a meta header when aligned with another similar construct (such as two cell clusters with one below the other starting in the same column)
 - **Header-Tree-Table Layout**: Specific arrangement of different construct types
-- **Stacked Forms**: Multiple constructs arranged vertically
-- **Side-by-Side Schemas**: Horizontal arrangement of related constructs
+- **Side-by-Side Schemas**: Horizontal arrangement of related constructs such as a tree construct being placed row for row next to a table construct attributing each hierarchical element in the tree to a set of properties in the corresponding row of the table

 **Key Insight**: Layouts are about the relationships _between_ constructs, not within them.

 ### Layer 6: Blueprints

-**Named Templates That Prescribe Layouts + Constructs** _(Metaphor: Architectural Plans)_
+**Named Templates That Prescribe Constructs + Layouts** _(Metaphor: Architectural Plans)_

 Blueprints combine layout patterns with content requirements to create reusable templates:

 **In Textrux's Implementation**:

-- **API Schema Blueprint**: Looks for meta-header layouts where the single-cell contains "API"
+- **API Schema Blueprint**: May look for any meta-header layout with a root cell that contains the text "API"
-- **Checklist Form Blueprint**: Specific layout of key-value pairs with checkbox indicators
 - **File Structure Blueprint**: Tree constructs arranged in file-system-like patterns

-**Template Matching**: Blueprints match both spatial arrangement (layouts + constructs) and content patterns (specific text in specific places).
+**Template Matching**: Blueprints can match both spatial arrangement (layouts + constructs) and content patterns (specific text in specific places).

 ### Layer 7: Structures